fishnchipper/line-firebase-light/README.md

 ## User Authentication
 - Google Firebase admin SDK is used but can be replaced by any 3rd-party authentication service or your own implmentation.

 - firebase server key is required.
-Create your one from firebase and then add `firebase-serverkey.json` to /line_modules/firebase.
+Create your one from firebase and then add `firebase-serverkey.json` containing serverkey json to /line_modules/firebase.

 # Where to start